awslabs/graphstorm/docs/source/advanced/language-models.rst

             --cf /graphstorm/examples/use_your_own_data/acm_lm_ft_lp.yaml \
             --save-model-path /tmp/acm_nc/models

 Then users can use the command below to train an RGCN model based on the saved fine-tuned LMs.
 Because the saved model folder varied from fine-tuning to fine-tuning, here the command uses the ``--restore-model-path`` argument to provide this value, instead of defining it in the ``acm_lm_nc.yaml`` file.
-For the fine-tuning on link prediction task, users can choose one epoch that has the lowest training loss value.
+For the fine-tuning on link prediction task, users can choose one epoch that has the lowest training loss value as the best fine-tuned checkpoint.

 .. code-block:: bash